getstackhead/stackhead/Documentation/configuration/project-definition/container.md

 ---
-title: Docker
+title: Container
 ---

-Docker-based applications are applications that run in one or multiple Docker containers.
+Container-based applications are applications that run in one or multiple Docker containers.
 The definition is pretty similar to docker-compose.
 In fact StackHead uses docker-compose to spin up the containers.

 We recommend using this kind of configuration.